Cuntz-Li algebras from a-adic numbers: Abstract

 \section{Abstract}

-We give a crossed product construction of (stabilized) Cuntz-Li algebras and apply this in our study of Cuntz-Li algebras coming from $a$-adic numbers.
-In particular, we prove an $a$-adic duality theorem.
+The $a$-adic numbers are those groups that arise as Hausdorff completions of noncyclic subgroups of the rational numbers $\Q$.
+We give a crossed product construction of (stabilized) Cuntz-Li algebras coming from the $a$-adic numbers and investigate the structure of the associated algebras.
+In particular, these algebras are in many cases Kirchberg algebras in the UCT class.
+Moreover, we prove an $a$-adic duality theorem, which links a Cuntz-Li algebra with a corresponding dynamical system on the real numbers.

+The paper also contains an appendix where a nonabelian version of the ``subgroup of dual group theorem'' is given in the setting of coactions.